nathan-contino/nathan-contino.github.io/_posts/blog/2022-10-01-the-great-northern-vt-adventure-pt1.markdown

 <!-- readmore -->

-Through the power of internet magic, I'm posting all seven links at the top of each post.
+Through the power of internet magic, I'm posting all seven links at the top of this first post.
 Each link will start working once I actually write the post for that day.
 But until then, enjoy my absurd 404 page.

 - [Day 1 (Littleton to Marshfield)](/blog/2022/10/01/the-great-northern-vt-adventure-pt1.html)
 - [Day 2 (Marshfield to the Lincoln Gap)](/blog/2022/10/02/the-great-northern-vt-adventure-pt2.html)